 Every golden mountain doodle is different.
 Within an average litter, we will see that the majority of puppies have wavy coats, and a few have straight or curly coats.
 Most puppies within the litter shed minimally, if at all.
-Most people with allergies to dog dander are fine with a wavy- or curly-coated dog.
+Most people with allergies to dog dander are fine with a wavy or curly-coated dog.
 Golden mountain doodles with a curly coat are like the poodle and will not shed.
-While there are no guarantees, even if you have serious allergies to dander, you should do well with a curly-coated golden mountain doodle.
+While there are no guarantees, even if you have serious allergies to dander, you will do well with a curly-coated golden mountain doodle.
 Puppies that have a straight coat are very silky and soft, almost like velvet.
 It’s hit or miss with those pups, some shed and some don’t shed at all; they don’t mat and won’t need to be clipped.
 This is a unique trait that I have only seen in the golden mountain doodle.

-If you are allergic to dog saliva, and your skin breaks out in hives when licked by a dog, you will most likely be allergic to all golden mountain doodles regardless of coat type.
-If you still want a dog and you are allergic to saliva, I would suggest a tiny dog as they produce less saliva.
+If you are allergic to dog saliva and your skin breaks out in hives when licked by a dog, you will most likely be allergic to all golden mountain doodles regardless of coat type.
+If you still want a dog and you are allergic to saliva, I would suggest a tiny dog, as they produce less saliva.

 We can tell the coat type when the puppies are a few weeks old, so it’s important to let us know what you are looking for so that we can select the best match for you.
 Since there are no guarantees with coat type, a responsible breeder will give you time to interact with your puppy and see if you are allergic, allowing you time to return the pup if it is not working out.
 It is best if you meet some doodles ahead of time, before committing to your own puppy.

 As for grooming, the curlier the dog’s coat, the harder it is to maintain.
 Since most golden mountain doodles shed little, if at all, they need to be brushed regularly to prevent matting, and must be clipped every few months.